IvanIvanochko/Chess/README.md

 ## To-Do List

+- [ ] Add move history, so the castling logic could be implemented
+   - We will check if Rook or King was moved based by history move
 - [x] Finish Queen movement logic
 - [x] Finish Knight movement logic
 - [x] Implement Capture Hint